 Royal Marine Hotel, Dun Laoghaire, Co.
 Dublin

-Please note the early bird discount can close sooner than expected once a certain amount of seats fill up, therefore your prompt booking is strongly advised to avoid disappointment
+Please note the early bird discount can close sooner than expected once a certain number of seats fill up, therefore your prompt booking is strongly advised to avoid disappointment

 CMG Events Conference Discount